onlyquake/xonotic-wiki/Vehicles.md

 The primary weapon and the secondary weapon are triggered by +fire (default: mouse left click) and +fire2 (default: mouse right click).
 Their status reflects their level of power/bullets/rockets/etc. Some vehicles movement, such as Racer's acceleration, consumes the energy from the primary weapon.

-### Crosshair (or rectile)
+### Crosshair (or reticle)

-The crosshair (or rectile) shows the direction the weapons are pointing to.
-In some vehicles, the primary weapon and the second weapon have different rectiles.
+The crosshair (or reticle) shows the direction the weapons are pointing to.
+In some vehicles, the primary weapon and the second weapon have different reticles.
 If the weapon is fixed, it always points to the same direction as the front of the vehicle; if the weapon is not fixed, it either takes a while for the aiming computer on the vehicle to align with the vehicle direction, or the gunner can control the aiming direction.

 # Official vehicles